shimlab/mako/content/usage.md

 ---

 !!! warning "Work in progress"
-    **mako** is in active development and not all features are supported yet.
-Key features that need to be implemented:
+    **mako** is in active development.
+While the core pipeline has been implemented and tested, not all features are supported yet:

-    - Certain QC visualisations, such as the metagene plot
+    - The metagene plot visualisation
     Bug reports are highly welcome and we would greatly appreciate they be sent to our [GitHub Issues tracker](https://github.com/shimlab/mako/issues).

 ## Samplesheet